NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 This function iterates all the networks and adds the `myAccountIndex` property to each one.

 Note that it iterates the networks of the `partiallyResolvedConfig`, and not the `userConfig`.
 This is because the built-in resolution of the networks has already been done, and we can rely on it.
-If instead we would iterate the `userConfig.networks`, we would get unresolved values, and potentially missing networks.
+If instead we iterated over `userConfig.networks`, we would get unresolved values, and potentially missing networks.

-Instead, when trying to read our own plugin's config, the `myAccountIndex` value for each network, we must use the `userConfig`.
+On the other hand, when trying to read our own plugin's config, the `myAccountIndex` value for each network, we must use the `userConfig`.
 This is because the `partiallyResolvedConfig` doesn't have any information about the `myAccountIndex` property.
 We are actually defining it here.

 If no `myAccountIndex` is found in the user config for a given network, we will use the default value of `0`.

 Finally, note that the `resolvePluginConfig` function doesn't modify values in-place, but instead creates new ones.
 This is important, as in Hardhat 3 you can define multiple instances of the Hardhat Runtime Environment, and modifying the config values could interfere with other instances.
-This is can be especially important when testing your plugin.
+This is especially important when testing your plugin.

 ### Testing your plugin's config extension

-As mentioned above, the reason we didn't define the hook handlers logic in `packages/plugin/src/hooks/config.ts`, is to be able to test them in isolation.
+As mentioned above, the reason we didn't define the hook handlers logic in `packages/plugin/src/hooks/config.ts` is to be able to test them in isolation.

 You can test both functions in `packages/plugin/test/config.ts` by replacing that file with [this complete test suite](https://github.com/NomicFoundation/hardhat3-plugin-template/blob/tutorial/packages/plugin/test/config.ts) that you can find in the `tutorial` branch of the template project.